Go to NUS website Go to SoC website CS1020 Data Structures and Algorithms I

 Assessments

-There will be 6 take-home labs (inclusive of lab 0) and 4 graded sit-in labs.
+There will be 6 take-home labs (inclusive of lab 0), 4 graded sit-in labs and a practical exam (PE).
 Take-home labs and sit-in labs are held in alternate weeks.
-Sit-in labs are open-book but electronic devices (eg: laptops and thumb-drives) are not allowed.
+Sit-in labs and practical exam are open-book but electronic devices (eg: laptops and thumb-drives) are not allowed.

 The mid-term test and the final examination are closed-book.